ELELAB/PDBminer/README.md

 It is also possible to choose options to directly process the files before export.
 Currently the two processing options are:
-* remove mutations -rm remove, which removes all the PDBs that habour mutations.
+* remove mutations -rm, which removes all the PDBs that habour mutations.
-* remove interactors -ri remove, which removes all DNA/RNA and non self interactors.
+* remove interactors -ri, which removes all DNA/RNA and non self interactors.
+Only one processed file is generated taking all options into account.

 You can choose both, either/or - but you only get one additional file:
 {unipot_id}_pocessed.csv or .json